Webstop/core-styles/docs/components/ajax-load.md

 ### Basic Example

-To use the AJAX Load feature place a `data-ajax` attribute on an HTML element (e.g. link or button).
+To use the Ajax Load feature place a `data-ajax` attribute on an HTML element (e.g. link or button).
 The `data-load` attribute specifies the URL to pull the content from, it is expected to be in HTML format.
 You specify where to place the AJAX content with the `data-target` attribute, it accepts standard jQuery selectors.